roduit/EE-451-IAPR/project/README.md

 ## Run the solution

+The notebook has been tested on 32GB RAM.
+As the image loading is heavy, PC with less than 32GB RAM has shown some issues running the Notebook and the solution.
+Please, use Google Colaboratory to ensure better performances if needed.

 A `run.py` file is provided in order to produce the best solution found.
 This file can be found under *./src/run.py*.

 Several arguments can be added: